 Schedule or Event Type

 If you leave the Shore only check box empty, you have three options to control when copies of this template are due:

 - You can schedule this template by clicking the Schedule field and entering the schedule details.
 With this option, you must also select a work space.

 - You can link this template to a specific event type by clicking the Event Type field and selecting an event type from the list.
 With this option, you must also select a work space.

 Note Using event-based forms is an add-on feature available to customers who subscribe to both Event Logs and Compliance.
 For more information, please contact your Account Manager.

 - You can publish copies of this template directly to the Forms library on the selected assets by leaving both the Schedule field and the Event Type fields empty.
 With this option, you won't be able to select a work space.

 Crew Change Type

 You can trigger this form to be triggered on a crew change event.
 To do this, select Planned Crew Change in this field.
 Forms can use only one type of trigger, so if you select this one, then the Schedule and Event Types fields will be disabled.
-For more information about this feature, refer to our Use planned crew changes to trigger forms support article.
+For more about this feature, check out this article.

 If you scheduled this template or linked it to an event type, you must select at least one asset work space that will see copies of this template, by clicking the Spaces field and selecting one or more spaces from the list.